SurferAdmin/freqstart/README.md

 ### Prerequisites

-`WARNING:` Freqstart installs server packages and configurations tailored to the needs of Freqtrade.
+`Warning` Freqstart installs server packages and configurations tailored to the needs of Freqtrade.
 It is recommended to set it up in a new and clean environment!

-Packages: git, curl, jq, docker-ce, chrony, nginx, certbot, python3-certbot-nginx, ufw, openssl
+`Packages` git, curl, jq, docker-ce, chrony, nginx, certbot, python3-certbot-nginx, ufw, openssl

 This project is beeing developed and testet on Vultr "Tokyo" Server with Debian and Ubuntu.